 More accessible than standard session-based work — extended phone availability during daytime hours, with more flexible response times given the nature of what's happening.

-Barb understands that this is not a situation that operates on a standard business schedule.
-She works within the reality of what you're navigating.
+I understand that this is not a situation that operates on a standard business schedule.
+I work within the reality of what you're navigating.

 Primarily virtual, which means geographic distance is not a barrier.
 Remote vigil support is also available when in-person isn't possible.